amin-nejad/amin-nejad.github.io/_posts/2020-11-15-Moving-on-from-pandas.md

 ### Bear in mind...

 Before you start switching everything from pandas to pyspark/koalas, bear in mind that running Spark locally is not the idea here.
 The whole point is that you have a cluster of machines running Spark with which your machine communicates and efficiently distributes the workload.
 There is actually a material decrease in the throughput of an individual machine in order to provide this horizontal scalability.
-Running Spark locally is really just there for getting to grips with it and testing your code.
+The ability to run Spark locally is really just there for getting to grips with it and testing your code.
 Actually using it on just one machine is unlikely to offer you any speedups and for smaller datasets will be _significantly_ slower.

 ## Dask